metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 9. When it comes to privacy, briefly, there 2 very different defense categories:

-   - Prevent identity theft, this is worse than loosing data, being hacked or just being spied on Go ahead and study worse identity theft cases and you'll understand
+   - Prevent identity theft, this is worse than loosing data, being hacked or just being spied on.\
+   Go ahead and study worse identity theft cases and you'll understand

    - Hide your activity, is what people usually refer to when talking about "privacy"